FinHubSA/algorand-dashboard-frontend/README.md

 ## Technical Support or Questions

-If you have questions or need help integrating the product please [contact us](https://www.finhub.org.za/#contact-form) instead of opening an issue.
+If you have questions or need help please [contact us](https://www.finhub.org.za/#contact-form) instead of opening an issue.

 ## Acknowledgement